RingierIMU/bls-sql-skills-builder/README.md

 SELECT user_id, username FROM users WHERE year_of_birth = 1956
 ```
 Describe how you would investigate and prove that this misses the index.
-Describe how to change thid query so that it hits the index
+Describe the change your would make to ensure that it hits the index.

 ---